José María Napoleón

 José María Napoleón Ruiz Narváez (born 18 August 1948) is a Mexican singer and composer.

 Life

 He arrived from Aguascalientes to Mexico City in 1966.
-In 1977, he won the Mexican national selection for the OTI Festival, what allowed him to represent Mexico in the OTI Festival 1977 with the song "Hombre".
+In 1977, he won the 6th Mexican national selection for the OTI Festival, and thus represented Mexico in the OTI Festival 1977 with the song "Hombre".
 Although he ended in the last place with no points, his career went on successfully, turning into a star in Mexico.

 Vicente Fernández, Pepe Aguilar, Pedro Fernández, Yuri, Franck Pourcel, Plácido Domingo and José José, and Rosario De Alba have sung his compositions.